 FOR IMMEDIATE RELEASE

-The call for the protest was originally created at an SDS meeting after the School of the Americas Watch demonstration last November at Ft.
-Benning, Georgia.
+The call for the protest was originally created at an SDS meeting after the School of the Americas Watch demonstration last November in Columbus, Georgia.
 There, over 100 organizers from 20 different schools from around the country gathered and unanimously voted to make March 20, the fourth anniversary of the Iraq War, a national day of student resistance to the war.

 "Rutgers is going to have its largest walkout since the 70's.
 Hundreds of students will be walking out as well as several teachers.
 We have such a critical mass that we even got the student governing association to endorse it," said Ian Chinich of Rutgers Against the War.

 As the U.S. enters its fifth year in Iraq, the Bush administration is further escalating U.S. military presence in the midst of vast unpopularity.
 What started as 27 schools on the west coast striking and demonstrating on February 15th is now growing into a national student movement against the war.
-Tomorrow on March 20, tens of thousands of students and young people in 78 schools across the U.S. will take part in a nationwide coordinated protest.
+On March 20, tens of thousands of students and young people across the U.S. will take part in a nationwide coordinated protest.

 Contact for more information: